Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Pide

 The most popular food station in the old Turkish Airlines Business Lounge at Ataturk Airport was always the pide station.
-Therefore, the pide bakery is located in the centre of the Miles&Smiles Lounge and is impossible to miss.

-For those who do not know what pide is: This is basically an open-top flat bread topped with a variety of ingredients.
-There is a cheese pide, pide with minced meat, a veggie pide – you name it!
-Also called ‘Turkish pizza’, these pides are constantly baked in large ovens by one of the chefs.
 If all the pide is gone from the counter (it is popular!), just wait for 5 or 10 minutes or so until a new batch has been freshly baked.

 Manti

-You can grab a bowl of manti at this live cooking station, with the chef often throwing some chili flakes and a sort of creme fraiche over it.
+You can grab a bowl of manti at this live cooking station, with the chef often throwing some chili flakes and a sort of crème fraiche over it.

 Grilled meat and veggies